Domestic violence, with a specific focus on criminal justice & societal interventions; victimology; police organizations & behavior.

 Selected Book Chapters and Peer Reviewed Journal Articles

-Hirschel, J. D., & Buzawa, E. (At press).
+Hirschel, J. D., & Buzawa, E. (2013).
 The impact of offenders leaving the scene on the police decision to arrest in cases of intimate partner violence.
-Violence Against Women.
+Violence Against Women, (19:9).

 Buzawa, E. (2012).
 Guest Editor Special Issue: The Evolving Police Response to Domestic Violence.
 Journal of Police Crisis Negotiations, 12:2.

 Hirschel, D. and Buzawa, E. (2012) Role of Primary Aggressor Policies in Predicting Dual Arrest.
 Journal of Police Crisis Negotiations, 12:2.

 Buzawa, E. and Hirschel, D. (2010).
 Criminalizing Assault: Do Age and Gender Matter?
 In M. Chesney-Lind and N. Jones (Eds.).
 Beating up on Girls: Girls, Violence, Demonization and Denial.
 (Albany, N.Y.: SUNY Press).

 Buzawa, Eve and Buzawa, Aaron (Nov, 2008).
 Courting domestic violence victims: A tale of two cities.
 Criminology and Public Policy.

 Buzawa, Eve and Hirschel, David (2008).
 Domestic Violence: The Beginning, Continuation, or Final Act in a Criminal Career.
 Victims & Offenders.
 Vol. 3, 391-411.

 Hirschel, David, Buzawa, Eve; Pattavina, April; Faggiani, Donald; and Reuland, Melissa (2008).
 Domestic Violence Preferred and Mandatory Arrest Laws: To What Extent Do They Influence Police Arrest Decisions.
 Journal of Criminal Law and Criminology.